eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Skill sets for MLOps***:
 + We work with the best of open source technologies - ***Akka, Scala, Undertow, Spark, Spark ML, Hadoop, Cassandra, Mongo***.
 + In depth experience with Spark/Hadoop and either Theano/Tensorflow/Caffe/Torch.
++ Senior MLOps Engineer (Full Stack, React)
+	- Fractal is a strategic AI partner to Fortune 500 companies with a vision to power every human decision in the enterprise.
+Fractal is building a world where individual choices, freedom, and diversity are the greatest assets.
+An ecosystem where human imagination is at the heart of every decision.
+Where no possibility is written off, only challenged to get better.
+We believe that a true Fractalite is the one who empowers imagination with intelligence.
+Fractal has been featured as a Great Place to Work by The Economic Times in partnership with the Great Place to Work® Institute and recognized as a ‘Cool Vendor’ and a ‘Vendor to Watch’ by Gartner.
+	- Location: Sunnyvale, USA
+	- We are seeking a Senior MLOps Engineer to join our dynamic Data Science team within our online retail division at a leading tech product company.
+The ideal candidate will have a strong background in machine learning operations, with the ability to productionalize ML models, including marketing mix models (MMM), experimentation frameworks, and voice of customer (VoC) analytics, at scale.
+Additionally, the candidate should be skilled in guiding data engineers to build robust ETL pipelines and possess extensive experience with AWS cloud platforms.
+	- Model Productionalization: Develop, deploy, and maintain machine learning models (MMM, experimentation, VoC) in production environments to ensure scalability and reliability.
+	- Pipeline Development: Collaborate with data engineers to design and build efficient ETL pipelines for data ingestion, transformation, and loading, and familiarity with e-commerce Adobe analytics data is preferred.
+	- Automation and Monitoring: Implement automated monitoring and alerting for ML models and data pipelines to ensure performance and stability.
+	- Collaboration: Work closely with backend data engineers, product, and data science team to develop and ship new, innovative user experiences and performance data visualizations and optimization in retail.
+	- Optimization: Continuously optimize ML model performance and infrastructure to improve speed, accuracy, and cost-efficiency.
+	- Documentation: Write and review end-user and technical documents, including requirements and design documents for existing and future data systems, as well as data standards and policies.
+	- Cloud Management: Leverage AWS services to build, deploy, and manage ML models and data pipelines, ensuring best practices in cloud security and cost management.
+	- Mentorship: Guide and mentor data engineers, and other ML ops engineers in the team to improve efficiency with data pipelines and MLOps best practices.
+	- Innovation: Stay updated with the latest trends and advancements in MLOps, machine learning, and cloud technologies to drive continuous improvement and innovation within the team.
+	- Model Tracking and Experimentation: Enable model tracking, experimentation, and automation to streamline the ML development lifecycle.
+	- MLOps Component Development: Develop MLOps components using tools like MLFlow, Kubeflow Model Registry, and E2E PaaS/SaaS solutions like DataRobot, HopsWorks, or Dataiku.
+	- Lifecycle Management: Work across all phases of the model development lifecycle to build and integrate MLOps components.
+	- Knowledge Base: Build and maintain a knowledge base to deliver increasingly complex MLOps projects on the Cloud (AWS, Azure, GCP) or on-premises environments.
+	- Client Engagement: Be an integral part of client business development and delivery engagements across multiple domains.
+	- Education: Bachelor’s or Master’s degree in Computer Science, Engineering, Data Science, or a related field.
+	- Experience: Minimum of 5 years of experience in MLOps, with a proven track record of productionalizing ML models at scale in a commercial setting.
+	- Proficiency in Python, Scala, or Java, and experience with ML frameworks such as TensorFlow, PyTorch, or scikit-learn.
+	- Strong experience with AWS services, including but not limited to SageMaker, EC2, S3, Lambda, and CloudFormation.
+	- Familiarity with containerization technologies such as Docker and Kubernetes.
+	- Expertise in building and maintaining ETL pipelines using tools such as Apache Airflow, Glue, or similar, and familiarity with e-commerce data and Adobe analytics preferred
+	- Knowledge of version control systems like Git and CI/CD tools such as Jenkins or GitLab CI.
+	- Experience with model repositories like MLFlow or Kubeflow Model Registry.
+	- Familiarity with ML platforms like Kubeflow, DataRobot, HopsWorks, or Dataiku.
+	- Experience with large-scale data warehouse solutions such as Teradata, Snowflake, or Redshift.
+	- Hands-on experience in a Unix/Linux environment.
+	- Experience with front-end technologies such as JavaScript, HTML, CSS, and frameworks like React and Angular.
+	- Solid technical database knowledge (Hadoop, Teradata, Snowflake data modeling) and experience optimizing SQL queries on large data.
+	- Familiarity with continuous integration & development and automation tools such as Jenkins, Artifactory, and Git.
+	- Excellent problem-solving skills and ability to work in a fast-paced, collaborative environment.
+	- Strong communication and interpersonal skills to effectively collaborate with cross-functional teams and stakeholders.
+	- Proven ability to mentor and guide junior team members.
+	- Ability to present complex ideas in a clear, concise way.
+	- Hunger and passion for learning new skills.
+	- Experience with marketing analytics, experimentation frameworks, and voice of customer analytics.
+	- Familiarity with big data technologies such as Spark or Hadoop.
+	- Certifications in AWS or related technologies.
+	- Experience with Agile and Test-Driven Development methodology.
+	- Experience in building data engineering monitoring tools.
+	- Familiarity with Tableau.
+	- The wage range for this role takes into account the wide range of factors that are considered in making compensation decisions including but not limited to skill sets; experience and training; licensure and certifications; and other business and organizational needs.
+The disclosed range estimate has not been adjusted for the applicable geographic differential associated with the location at which the position may be filled.
+At Fractal, it is not typical for an individual to be hired at or near the top of the range for their role and compensation decisions are dependent on the facts and circumstances of each case.
+A reasonable estimate of the current range is: up to $135,000 USD.
+For the current performance period, you may be eligible for a discretionary bonus.

 + MLOps engineering lead
 	- As an experienced MLOps engineer, you understand that machine learning is critical to processing and analyzing massive datasets.
 Your ability to build, deploy, and maintain ML infrastructure makes you an integral part of delivering robust AI solutions to answer challenging problems.
 We need your technical expertise and domain knowledge to support the development of generative AI and natural language platforms.
 As an MLOps engineer in support of strategic innovations, you’ll be implementing cutting-edge ML and DevOps technologies to accelerate our clients’ understanding of their data.
 	- You’ll collaborate with a large community of data scientists, software engineers, and DevOps engineers to deliver world-class solutions.
 Your advanced consulting skills and hands-on technical experience will guide clients as they navigate the constantly evolving landscape of various ML tools and frameworks.
 You will also be involved in shaping team direction and will work without considerable direction, including mentoring and supervising team members.
 Work with us to solve real-world challenges and define ML strategy for the client and beyond.